 In a Nutshell

-A formal cover letter may still be helpful if you’re applying for an executive level position.
-But if you’re applying to an online job post by email or through an application form, remember to reference the job you’re applying the in the subject line.
+You don’t need a formal cover letter when applying to technical jobs.
+If you’re applying to an online job post by email or through an application form, remember to reference the job you’re applying the in the subject line.
 Then summarize your key qualifications for that specific role in the body of your application email, and attach your resume.

 What Do You think?